CesarMartini/Martini.JS/README.md

 # Martini.JS
-A collection of jightweight, simple and funtional modular solutions created with Javascript by myself.
+A collection of lightweight, simple and funtional modular solutions created with Javascript by myself.